-The wares of the parties and the respective channels of trade associated with their wares are identical.
+The wares of the parties and the respective channel of trade associated with their wares are identical.

 As for the degree of resemblance between the trade-marks at issue, the trade-marks do possess some degree of similarity in appearance when considered in their entireties as a matter of first impression and imperfect recollection.
-Both the applicant's trade-mark UNCLE TONY'S CRYSTAL & Design, which is dominated by the words UNCLE TONY'S, and the opponent's trade-mark UNCLE BEN'S, include the initial element UNCLE followed by the possessive form of a common Christian name or nickname.
-As such, the trade-marks at issue are somewhat similar in appearance.
-Further, the applicant's wares would be identified aurally by the average consumer as UNCLE TONY'S rice and the opponent's as UNCLE BEN'S rice and, as such, the marks of the parties do bear some similarity when sounded.
+Both the applicant's trade-mark UNCLE BOB'S GOLDEN & Design, which is dominated by the words UNCLE BOB'S, and the opponent's trade-mark UNCLE BEN'S, include the initial element UNCLE followed by the possessive form of a common, single syllable Christian name or nickname beginning with the letter "B".
+Further, the applicant's wares would be identified aurally by the average consumer as UNCLE BOB'S rice and the opponent's as UNCLE BEN'S rice and, as such, the marks of the parties also a fair degree of similarity when sounded.
 In this regard, I do not consider that the other elements of the applicant's trade-mark would be used by the average consumer when referring aurally to the applicant's rice product.
 Further, both of the trade-marks at issue suggest the idea of a particular individual associated with the wares of the parties and, as such, the trade-marks at issue do bear some similarity in the ideas suggested by them.